Advanced Writing: The Natural Sciences:

 Required Texts (in the order we will read them):

 Though you can take this book out of the library, you are strongly urged to buy the Penguin edition because it is abridged, and has a good introduction, maps, and notes.

-Film, Extra Credit, if time permits, it will be shown in class:
+Films, Extra Credit, if time permits, parts will be shown in class:

 From my homepage you can get to:

 You are required to write two 3-5 and one 4-6 page essay outside class (typed or printed with documentation), and three 3-4 page books reviews on the three authors and subject matters we cover, and to give one short talk.

 Writing About How a Machine Works.
 The basic aim of the science essay is often explanation, and the basis of good scientific writing an ability to put something technical or complicated into English a reader can understand, and so we begin here.

 Imagine your audience as a common reader (someone with one year of college reading, someone, say, who can read and enjoy Scientific American, The American Scientist or Nature) and explain to him or her something like the following: